 The walk starts from Leek and we didn’t park where the book recommended so we got a little confused and walked around Brough Park for about an hour trying to find some “impressive iron entrance gates” to the park!
 We couldn’t find them and nobody we spoke to had any idea what we were talking about – even 3 police officers!!!
 As you can imagine – there was one or two heated exchanges of opinion here lol.

-There was quite a walk along the road after this – which was mainly carried out in stony silence lol.
-Anyway – only lasted about 5 minutes before we were talking again and then off the road and across a stream onto the first uphill pull of the day.
+There was quite a walk along the road after this, which was mainly carried out in stony silence.
+However, it only lasted about 5 minutes and we were talking again and then off the road and across a stream onto the first uphill pull of the day.

 Picnic time 😋

 We had some lovely cobs, a sausage roll and cup of coffee here – and a M&S strawberry iced bun – love a picnic!

 When you get up the hill and at the top you get a lovely view of the Moorlands and get your first glimpse of the reservoir.
 After walking through a couple of fields you get to the network of paths installed by Severn Trent Water to take you around the reservoir.
 We took the waterside option which takes you down by the side of the reservoir and eventually out through the Visitor Centre.

 Tittesworth Reservoir has a long history – the original dam was constructed in 1858 to trap water from the River Churnet to provide a reliable source of supply for the town of Leek and its textile industries.
 However, by the mid twentieth century, in 1963, a new dam was built to increase the reservoir’s capacity.
 When it’s full, Tittesworth Reservoir can supply 10 million gallons of water!
 It now provides a good quality habitat for a variety of plants and animals, including otters and water voles.